Today, we will be talking about raising chickens in the 33rd biggest state in the U.S. – Pennsylvania.

 Knowing the 7 best chicken hatcheries in Pennsylvania, you are now a step closer to being one of the best chicken handlers in the state!

-With their rules, it could be hard raising chicken in some parts of Pennsylvania.
-They are a little stricter than some places.
+With their rules, it could be hard to raise chickens in some parts of Pennsylvania.
+They are a little stricter than in some places.
 But that should not stop you from getting and raising some chickens.

 Do not get too excited!
 There are things you need to consider before bringing home some chicks and chooks.
 It is always great to prepare for the birds before they finally go to their home sweet home.